calyxir/calyx/docs/intro.md

 ## Running Core Tests

+If you're using the Docker container, you can skip to [running a hardware design][hw-design].

 The core test suites tests the Calyx compiler passes.
 Install the following tools for running the core tests:
   1. [runt][] hosts our testing infrastructure.
 Install with: